Ludea/Sparus/README.md

 Sparus is a simple game launcher, available on Windows, MacOS, and Linux, to start and keep your game up-to-date !

-Note: Sparus is in heavily development, prebuilt binaries are only available from CI artifacts

 ## Build Instructions

 ### Dependencies